 Hagar and Ishmael journeyed as far as they could go after running out of water.
 Ishmael was weak from both hunger and thirst, but mostly sorrow.
 He leaned on his mother's shoulders until finally she could support him no longer and pushed him down under a shrub in the desert.
 Then she went away to where she could not see him because she did not want to see him die, and she expected to die also.

 This is a poignant picture of where many single mothers are today.
 They have children to support, but the burden is heavy.
 They have no husband to help them and the children's hearts are breaking because they feel rejected by their father.
-The mother dies inside because she knows that she can not fulfill all their emotional needs, even if she can find an honourable way to feed, clothe, and shelter her children.
+The mother feels guilty and frustrated because she knows that she can not fulfill all their emotional needs, even if she can find an honourable way to feed, clothe, and shelter her children.
 But there is a God who sees, and He is a God who helps widows (women who have no man to help them) and orphans (abandoned children) when they cry out to Him.
 Ishmael cried out to the Lord, and the Lord heard him.

 Just as He did before when Hagar ran away and was in despair, God came to her, comforted her, and helped her.
 He gave her hope, assuring her that her son would be successful in life.
 Then He opened her eyes to show her a well of water that had been there all the time, though she thought they were going to die of thirst.
 That's the way it usually is.
 The answers to our problems are close at hand.
-When we look to God for help, He helps us see the solution that He prepared for us, but never noticed before because we were focussed on the problem instead of the One who has all the answers.
+When we look to God for help, He helps us see the solution that He prepared for us, but never noticed before because we were focussed on the problem, instead of the One who has all the answers.

 Hagar and Ishmael were refreshed.
 They arose and found assistance somewhere.
 Perhaps the fame of Abraham had reached the wilderness and some tribal chieftain thought it would be useful for Abraham to be obligated to him for helping his son.
 In any case, the boy was handsome, athletic, daring, and fiery; the sort of young fellow a warrior enjoyed taking on as a protégé and adding to his troops.